elastic/connectors/README.md

 - [**Self-managed connectors**](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-build-connector.html) to be self-managed on your own infrastructure
 - [**Elastic managed connectors**](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-native-connectors.html) using our fully managed service on Elastic Cloud

-ℹ️ For an overview of the steps involved in deploying connector clients refer to [**Self-managed connectors**](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-build-connector.html) in the official Elastic documentation.
+ℹ️ For an overview of the steps involved in deploying self-managed connectors refer to [**Self-managed connectors**](https://www.elastic.co/guide/en/elasticsearch/reference/current/es-build-connector.html) in the official Elastic documentation.

 To get started quickly with self-managed connectors using Docker Compose, check out this [README file](./scripts/stack/README.md).